How we decide which dealers to publish, and which to leave out.

 Estate collections

-Documented written-appraisal product, probate references, willingness to travel for large lots.
+Documented written-appraisal product, probate references, willingness to visit large lots.

 What we are and what we aren't.